mentoltea/cutils/darray/readme.md

 Appends one element to array.

 - `da_appends(da, type, ...)`
 Appends many elements to array.
-Is implemented through making a buffer of given elements and iteratively adding them with `da_append`, so *can be used only with constant initialization*.
+Is implemented through making a buffer of given elements and copying it with `memcpy`, so *can be used only with constant initialization*.

+- `da_copy(da_to, da_from)`
+Copies one dynamic array into another.

 - `da_concat(da1, da2)`
 Concatinates two arrays into one and saves to the first array.